Processor RiskApril 19, 2026 · 9 min read

 05

-Explain which metrics you will monitor weekly and what improvement would prove the fix is working.
+Explain which metrics you will monitor weekly, what improvement proves the fix is working, and when you will send a follow-up update to the processor.

 What not to send